Housing benefit fraud and investigation

 Where a landlord continues to receive benefit paid directly to them.
 This is for a period after which they are aware the claimant vacated the premises.
 Where the landlord has access to more than one property.
 There is the potential to move tenants around without informing us.

-There are many other ways in which landlords and managing agents can defraud the benefits system.
+Landlords and managing agents can defraud the benefits system in many other ways.
 This can be in areas where there is a large proportion of multiple occupation houses.
 There could be many seasonal workers looking for short-term lets.

 Why you should report housing benefit fraud